AnonDev-org/discord-ban-appeals/README.md

 `npm install` - Install dependencies

-`node build.js` - Make sure that your Discord client was connected to the gateway at least once (run this just firt time when you are setuping this)
+`node build.js` - Make sure that your Discord client was connected to the gateway at least once (run this just first time when you are setuping this)

 `npm start` or `node index.js` - Start the application